JetBrains/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-21.md

 > **Incompatible change type**: source
 >
 > **Short summary**: The compiler now reports an error when uninitialized enum entries are accessed during enum class or entry initialization.
-> This aligns behavior with member property initialization rules, preventing runtime exceptions and ensuring consistent logic.
+> This aligns the behavior with member property initialization rules, preventing runtime exceptions and ensuring consistent logic.
 >
 > **Deprecation cycle**:
 >